habibjh88/advanced-news-ticker/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Advanced News Ticker for Elementor offers 8 customizable layouts to display news, headlines, and breaking news, fully integrated with Elementor.
+Advanced News Ticker offers 8 customizable layouts to display news, headlines, and breaking news, fully integrated with Elementor.

 == Description ==

-**Advanced News Ticker for Elementor** is a powerful and highly customizable plugin designed to enhance your website's news presentation capabilities.
+**Advanced News Ticker** is a powerful and highly customizable plugin designed to enhance your website's news presentation capabilities.
 With 8 uniquely crafted layouts, this plugin seamlessly integrates with Elementor, providing a dynamic and visually appealing way to display breaking news, headlines, announcements, and trending updates.

 Whether you're running a news portal, blog, magazine, or any content-driven website, this plugin offers the flexibility and tools needed to keep your audience informed and engaged.